How Internal Family Systems (IFS) Can Support ADHDers

 By fostering a deeper connection with one's core Self and developing compassion for all parts of the internal system, ADHDers can build resilience, improve self-regulation, and cultivate more fulfilling relationships with themselves and others.
 Our team of caring therapists would be happy to offer support.
 You can start your therapy journey with Therapy on Fig by following these simple steps:

-Speak with a compassionate couples therapist.
+Speak with a neurodiversity-affirming IFS therapist.

 Start preparing for the transition to parenthood!